 It took eight years to realize Kennedy's stated goal.
 Apollo 1 in 1967 was a disaster: All three astronauts onboard died in a fire on the launch pad.
 Over the next two years, NASA ran nine more missions, testing various aspects of the operation.
 The work moved quickly: When equipment delays came up, NASA just switched to other equipment [source: NASA].

 But Apollo 11 was the first mission to actually land men on the moon.
-When astronaut Neil Armstrong set foot on its surface on July 20, 1969, and spoke the words "One small step for man, one giant leap for mankind," an estimated 530 million people from all across the world were eagerly watching [source: NASA].
+When astronaut Neil Armstrong set foot on its surface on July 20, 1969, and spoke the words "One small step for [a] man, one giant leap for mankind," an estimated 530 million people from all across the world were eagerly watching [source: NASA].

-The landing was such a big event, there are those who believe it couldn't have happened -- that the whole thing was staged.
-Granted, it was an event of Hollywood proportions -- it was both scripted and choreographed.
+The landing was such a big event, there are those who believe it couldn't have happened — that the whole thing was staged.
+Granted, it was an event of Hollywood proportions — it was both scripted and choreographed.
 But that's because the lunar landing was NASA's moment in the spotlight, a first for the record books and an almost inconceivable achievement in the space age.

 For more information on NASA, space and related topics, explore the links below.